plocimac/mmm_velib/README.md

 			<td><code>contract</code></td>
 			<td>That's the second <b>key identifier</b> with <code>number</code> above.
 It is the name of the city which bought the bike sharing scheme from JCDecaux.<br>
 				<br><b>Possible values:</b><code>paris</code> for Vélib', <code>lyon</code> for Vélo'v, <code>seville</code> for Sevici in Sevilla.
 				<br>When a bike sharing scheme overlaps over suburbs cities, the contract name stays the same, generally the big city name.
-For Paris suburbs, contracts same is still <code>paris</code>.
 				<br>Notice how Sevilla took the French spelling <code>seville</code> since JCDecaux is a French company.
 For not French cities, you might have to test a few spellings to get the right one.
 			</td>
 		</tr>